Roof Leak Detection in Florida Homes (Step-by-Step Guide)

 Also, keep an eye out for:

-• Overflowing gutters or downspouts that concentrate water on one spot.
+• Overflowing gutters or downspouts that concentrate roof moisture to one spot.

 • Flat or “dead” valleys that fail to drain properly.